-56. \\\Concerning the October report on enrollment and eligibility as of the October 31st, for those schools electing CEP, is reporting required, and if so, how do they report?
+65. \\\How should CEP LEAs report information on the FNS-10?

 October data under CEP can be reported on the FNS-10.
-The free claiming percentage currently used under the CEP (ISP times 1.6) in the LEA/school should be applied to the current October enrollment number to estimate the number of children approved for FREE lunches to report in 15a.
+The free claiming percentage currently used under CEP (ISP times 1.6) in the LEA/school should be applied to the current October enrollment number to estimate the number of children approved for FREE lunches to report in 15a.
 CEP LEAs will not report REDUCED PRICE data in 15b.